Opinion dynamics: Statistical physics and beyond: Quantifying opinion dynamics in empirical data

-Argument-communication theory extends beyond scalar opinion models, proposing that individual positions are complex sets of arguments \cite{mas_differentiation_2013}.
-An experiment testing opinion-only, argument-only, and combined interactions (with varied matching) showed that argument exchange can explain polarization even without negative influence.
-This highlights the need for models that move beyond simple opinion state exchanges.
+Argument-communication theory goes beyond scalar opinion models to propose that individual positions are sets of pro- and contra-arguments.
+The experiment of \textcite{mas_differentiation_2013} tests opinion-only, argument-only, and combined interactions (with varied matching), showing that argument exchange can explain polarization even without negative influence.
+Instead, some form of biased directional updating seems to be relevant, where individuals preferably pick up arguments in favor of the side they already lean towards.